Jose Antonio Reyes dead: Former Arsenal & Sevilla winger dies in car accident | Goal.com

 "From RCD Espanyol de Barcelona, we want to express our deepest condolences and offer all our support to his family and Sevilla."

-The Sevilla academy graduate helped Extremadura to a 15th-placed finish this season and spoke of his happiness when he signed for the club back in January.
+With two matches remaining in Spain's second division, the Sevilla academy graduate was part of the first team at 15th-placed Extremadura and he spoke of his happiness when he signed for the club back in January.

 "A month ago I came back from China and I have been running on my own, this brings me real happiness," he said, as quoted by Marca.